Quickly exit this site by pressing the Escape key Leave this site

 Attendees: - names redacted for publication.
 To join the panel please email [email protected]

-AB leads round table introductions and the earlier minutes were agreed
+ABS leads round table introductions and the earlier minutes were agreed.

 SH updated current action Log.

-Advisors thanked NS for their overview of RAPID and the RAP in general – they asked if the demonstrable anti racism statement behaviours were scored or graded in some way and whether Sussex Police had made an official statement regards Institutional racism because of the Casey report conclusions.
+Advisors thanked NS for their overview of RAPID and the RAP in general – they asked if the demonstrable anti-racism statement behaviours were scored or graded in some way and whether Sussex Police had made an official statement regards institutional racism because of the Casey report conclusions.
 SH responded that Sussex Police would remain in line with other forces – acknowledging the need for positive change but not necessarily accepting the term institutionally racist.
 SH confirmed that robust scoring was in place during the interview stages and the diversity and inclusion behaviours section was a required pass for the candidate to be considered for later stages of the promotion process.
-Promotion process was also subject to scrutiny, exploring all aspects of proportionality and balance re candidate demographics and a part of the RAPID Board plan.
-Advisors expressed their concern that Police forces were not taking on board the term institutionally racist – but acknowledged there was a lot of political influence/pressure being applied to national police forces by incumbent Government – despite this, advisors felt this was immaterial if progress was made in resolving the underlying problems of racism within the police service.
+Promotion process was also subject to scrutiny, exploring all aspects of proportionality and balance regarding candidate demographics and a part of the RAPID Board plan.
+Advisors expressed their concern that Police forces were not taking on board the term ‘institutionally racist’ – but acknowledged there was a lot of political influence/pressure being applied to national police forces by incumbent Government.

 Section 60 is the power to search a person without having to justify the grounds for the search and is authorised by an inspector or above in response to the likelihood of serious violence.
 Since the last external panel meeting.
-Twice used in Hasting and twice in Worthing – all white.
+Twice used in Hasting and Twice in Worthing – all those who were stopped were white people.

 Since the last meeting SH has scrutinised one year’s worth of data.
-In that time there have been 13 recorded Strip Searches taking place on people who were under 18 years of age.
-4 were conducted outside of custody: two these two were not identified as children until after the strip search (although conducted in police stations) 2 were not conducted in line with current policy, but subsequent incident review by PSD showed these took place at the time change of policy was being implemented and new requirements had not fully cascaded to all levels of the force.
+In that time there have been 13 recorded strip searches taking place on children (under 18 years of age).
+There were 4 conducted outside of custody: two these two were not identified as children until after the strip search (although conducted in police stations) 2 were not conducted in line with current policy, but subsequent incident review by Professional Standards Department ( PSD )showed these took place at the time change of policy was being implemented and new requirements had not fully cascaded to all levels of the force.

 Action: SH/DH Future agenda item deep dive Strip Search of Adults and disproportionality including update of 3 cases cited by Children’s Commissioner